Black-necked grebe: Taxonomy

 This species was first described by Carl Ludwig Hablitz in 1783 as Colymbus caspicus, from a bird in Bandar-e Anzali.
 This was originally thought to be a synonym for the horned grebe, until Erwin Stresemann discovered that the description applied more to the black-necked grebe in 1948.
 Before this, the earliest description was thought to be by Christian Ludwig Brehm in 1831, who gave this bird its current scientific name of Podiceps nigricollis from a German bird.
-To resolve this, the International Commission on Zoological Nomenclature suppressed the name C. caspicus.
-The genus name Dytes is sometimes used for this species, a placement which was formalized by Robert Ridgway in 1881.
+To resolve this, the International Commission on Zoological Nomenclature suppressed the name Colymbus caspicus.
+The genus name Dytes is sometimes used for this species and its closest relatives, a placement which was preferred by Robert Ridgway in 1881.

-This bird is closely related to the silvery grebe and the Junin grebe.
-The extinct Colombian grebe is sometimes considered to be a subspecies of this species, in addition to three other extant subspecies: